5 Financial myths debunked

 It’s so easy to forget about the consequences of paying for everything on your credit card while overseas.
 The ‘buy now, pay later’ option could set you back both financially and emotionally after having realised that you owe a lot of money7.
 It's a beautiful thing – being able to enjoy your holiday without the prospect of future financial stress looming over you.
 Consider setting up a budget and putting away some cash to reach your holiday budget goal.
 You’ll thank yourself later and save yourself the worry.

-Myth 5: It's too late to reach my financial goals.
+Myth 4: It's too late to reach my financial goals

 Throwing caution to the wind could be a risky move.
 If you’ve got this far without any future planning or a heavy reliance on credit, some may say that you’re doing okay.
 But once you hit retirement age, all this could change.
 Simply relying on your superannuation and pension payments may leave you struggling financially.
 It’s likely you would want to lead a comfortable retirement, and putting away extra savings may help get you there.
 So it’s never too late to start saving8.

-It can be a challenging endeavour – having to navigate the realms of financial independence and responsibility.
-But with some help on debunking some commonly held beliefs, you could be on your way to a better financial future.
+What may initially appear as a challenging endeavour, not all is what it seems.
+Start small and before long, you'll build up the confidence to navigate the realms of financial independence and responsibility.
+With some help on debunking some commonly held beliefs, you could be on your way to a better financial future.

 Now that you have a better understanding of financial health, share this blog post with your friends, family and colleagues, or get in touch with IMB Bank to help steer you in the right direction.